Pfizer clinical trials: a design system migration from Sketch to Figma

 Creating separate Figma files

-I collaborated with two designers to streamline Figma file organization for Pfizer’s clinical trial website redesign.
-We established a reusable component library and structured files for seamless collaboration: 'Working file #1' for internal design iteration, 'Client review #1' for approved client-facing designs, and two additional files to support ongoing post-launch updates as the design system evolved.
+I collaborated with two designers to streamline file organization for Pfizer’s clinical trial redesign.
+We built a reusable component library and structured Figma files for clarity and flow—one for internal iteration, one for client review, and two for post-launch updates as the design system evolved.

 Example of the file structure that I helped establish